 Oil may have made the UAE wealthy, but prudent economic diversification made the nation the regional power it is today.

-While tourism, which we just mentioned, rapidly rebounded after the pandemic, is responsible for an estimated 9% of GDP in 2022.
+While tourism, which we just mentioned, rapidly rebounded after the pandemic, is responsible for 9% of GDP in 2022.

 These sectors, in turn, help drive the country’s booming real estate sector.